 Olanzapine is a lipophilic compound, which means that it needs to be metabolized to water-soluble molecules prior to its excretion via urine or bile.
 The metabolism of olanzapine is generally divided into phase I and phase II reactions, both involving specific enzymes.

-In reactions during a phase I, the primary molecular structure is modified by reactions such as reduction, oxidation or hydrolysis.
+In reactions during phase I, the primary molecular structure is modified by reactions such as reduction, oxidation or hydrolysis.
 Although certain phase I metabolites are sufficiently polar for direct excretion in urine or bile, phase I reactions may also facilitate further metabolism of the molecules (phase II).
 The most important enzyme systems in this phase are the cytochrome P450 (CYP) superfamily and flavin-containing monooxygenase (FMO).